Characteristic foliation on vertical hypersurfaces on holomorphic symplectic manifolds with Lagrangian Fibration: Introduction

-\begin{conj} Let $Y$ be a smooth hypersurface in an irreducible holomorphic symplectic manifold $X$ and let $q$ be the Beauville-Bogomolov form on $\h^2(X,\Q)$.
-Then: \begin{enumerate} \item If $q(Y,Y)>0$, a general leaf of $F$ is Zariski dense in $Y$; \item If $q(Y,Y)=0$, the Zariski closure of a general leaf of $F$ is an abelian variety of dimension $n$; \item If $q(Y,Y)<0$, $F$ is algebraically integrable and $Y$ is uniruled. \end{enumerate} \end{conj} The third case is easy.
+\textbf{Case of $q(Y,Y)<0$.} In this case the conjecture is easy to prove.
 By \cite[Theorem~ 4.2 and Proposition~4.7]{Bo} $Y$ is uniruled, if $q(Y,Y)<0$.
-There is a dominant rational map $f:Y\dasharrow W$, such that the fibers of $f$ are rationally connected (see for example \cite[Chapter ~IV.5]{KolRC}).
+There is a dominant rational map $f:Y\dasharrow W$, such that the fibers of $f$ are rationally connected (see \cite{cam} and \cite[Chapter ~IV.5]{KolRC}).
 Rationally connected varieties do not have non-zero holomorphic differential forms.
 Thus, the form $\sigma|_Y$ is the pull-back of some form $\omega \in \h^0(W, \Omega^2_W)$ and for any point $x$ in $Y$ the relative tangent space $T_{Y/W,x}$ is the kernel of the form $\sigma|_Y$.
 The kernel of $\sigma|_Y$ has dimension one at every point.
-So, the rational map $f:Y\dasharrow W$ is a fibration in rational curves and these rational curves are the leaves of the foliation $F$.\\ For a hypersurface $Y$ with non-negative Beauville-Bogomolov square the problem is more difficult.
-In this paper we are going to focus on the case where $q(Y,Y)=0$.
-Conjecturally, $X$ admits a rational Lagrangian fibration, and hypersurface $Y$ is the inverse image of a hypersurface in its base.
-This conjecture was proved for manifolds of K3 type (see \cite[Theorem~1.5]{BM}).
-Moreover a rational Lagrangian fibration can be replaced with a regular Lagrangian fibration, if we assume that the divisor $Y$ is numerically effective.
-In this paper we consider an irreducible holomorphic symplectic manifold $X$ equipped with a Lagrangian fibration $\pi:X\to B$ and assume that the base $B$ is smooth.
-By \cite{Hw}, this means $B\cong \pr^n$.
-Hwang and Oguiso in \cite{HO} prove that the characteristic foliation on the discriminant hypersurface is algebraically integrable, but this hypersurface is very singular.
-Our result is as follows.
+So, the rational map $f:Y\dasharrow W$ is a fibration in rational curves and these rational curves are the leaves of the foliation $F$.\\